-The applicant is proposing a 12-lot cluster subdivision on a 38 acre property located on Highland Cliff Road.
-A new 1,500 foot dead-end road is proposed to the development.
+The applicant (MTR Development, LLC) is proposing a 12-lot cluster subdivision on a 38.43acre property located on Highland Cliff Road.
+A new 1,500-foot dead-end road is proposed to the development.
 The applicant proposes public access to the open space in exchange for a density bonus.

-This project appeared as a Preliminary Plan at the Board meeting on November 26, 2018.
+This project first appeared as a Preliminary Plan at the Board meeting on November 26, 2018.
 At that meeting the applicant was proposing a 22-lot cluster subdivision with a proposed land swap with the abutter (Map 7 Lot 29) in order to allow the road to end at the property to better connect with the abutting proposed development on Land of Nod Road.

-Since that meeting the applicant has submitted a revised preliminary plan that reflects a cluster of 11 lots and Lot 12/remaining land to be transferred to a separate corporation also owned by the applicant.
-A right of way is still proposed to accommodate a future phase of this subdivision and connectivity to the abutting property.
+This project appeared before the board a second time as a revised Preliminary Plan at the Board meeting on January 28, 2019.
+The revision reflected a cluster of 11 lots and Lot 12/remaining land to be transferred to a separate corporation also owned by the applicant.
+A waiver of the culde-sac requirement was granted, as the applicant indicated they still intended to continue the road for the second phase, and hopefully connect to the abutting property.
+The Board approved the Preliminary Plan.